prisma/prisma1/docs/05-FAQ/04-Auth.md

 There generally are two different kinds of tokens that you can use to authenticate requests:

 - [Temporary authentication tokens](!alias-eip7ahqu5o#temporary-authentication-tokens): These are the tokens you are issuing to your users.
 They are generated using [graphcool-lib](https://github.com/graphcool/graphcool-lib) and each token is always associated with one particular _node_ (usually represting a _user_) in your database.
 Temporary authentication tokens will expire and your users have to acquire a new one.
 - [Root tokens](!alias-eip7ahqu5o#root-tokens): Root tokens are tokens that are valid indefinitely.
-Each root token is associated with exactly one Graphcool project and can be used to perform any operation in the API of that project.
+Each root token is associated with exactly one Graphcool service and can be used to perform any operation in the API of that service.